ayevu105/pokedex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Basic react app for Pokedex using tutorial https://www.youtube.com/watch?v=o3ZUc7zH8BE

+Added a my own search function to the Pokedex app that allows the user to search for a pokemon from the database and displays its image.

 ## Available Scripts

 In the project directory, you can run: